mikepdiy/anycubic_wash_and_cure/README.md

 Programming port : 3 pin RS232 @3.3v (RX,TX,GND)

-Same ports as the original board from the Wash and Cure .
+Same ports(and connectors) as the original board from the Wash and Cure .

 <b> Needed software and libraries to work with this board : </b>